ImageMagick/Usage-Markdown/morphology/index.md

 *A named distance kernel has not been provided.
 But it fits into the distance kernel sequence we are studing nicely at this point.*

-You can generate another type of integer distance kernel using a octagonal shape.
+You can generate another type of integer distance kernel using an octagonal shape.
 However the integer distance in this case uses a unit value of 2 per pixel, so really the distance values generated needs to be halved, generating a frational value from the small integers that are generated.
 This the name "Fractional Octogon".

-To do this we use a integer distance of 2 between neighbouring pixels, and 3 for the diagonal.
+To do this we use an integer distance of 2 between neighbouring pixels, and 3 for the diagonal.

 ~~~{.skip}
     '3: 3,2,3